Jimmy Kimmel Tapped To Host & Executive Produce The 2020 Primetime Emmy Awards

 The Hollywood Reporter noted that ABC has had to deal with quite a bit of “awards-related movement” due to the public health crisis.

 While the date for the Emmys has not moved, the 2021 Academy Awards was pushed back until April 25.
+The Oscars air annually on the network.

 The window of voting for the Emmys has also changed slightly, with voting set to start on July 2 and nominations scheduled to be announced on July 28.

 Responses to the news of Kimmel being selected for the 2020 Primetime Emmys host have been mixed.

-There are a lot of Twitter users who feel that ABC is opting for a “safe” and “boring” choice over someone more interesting.
-A few voiced concerns with ABC for not choosing a more diverse option since the network has repeatedly selected male hosts for the last several years.
+There was a lot of Twitter users who felt that ABC chose a “safe” and “boring” choice over someone more interesting.

+A few voiced their disappointment that the network chose another male host since they have repeatedly selected male entertainers since 2011 when Jane Lynch hosted.

-Several people also feel that award shows no longer need hosts, as they thought the 2019 Emmys did fine without one.
+Several people said that award shows no longer need hosts, as they thought the 2019 Emmys and the last two Oscar ceremonies did fine without one.